openshift/ansible-service-broker/docs/deployment.md

  * [deploy-ansible-service-broker.template.yaml](../templates/deploy-ansible-service-broker.template.yaml)

 ### Launch APB on Bind Parameter
 Currently, we are ***disabling*** running an APB on `Bind()` due to the lack of async support of bind in the Open Service Broker API.
 This is achieved via `launchapbonbind` which is currently set to `false`.
 You may enable launching of APB on Bind by changing it to `true`.
-However, since there is a timeout of ~15 seconds assiated from the Service Catalog, you will likely see failures running and APB.
+However, since there is a timeout of ~15 seconds asserted from the Service Catalog, you will likely see failures running an APB.

 ## Run Deployment Script
 The script below sets the parameter values that the deployment template expects, and deploys the Ansible Service Broker to the cluster.